-Shanghai Miracogen will pay up to €111M ($125M) to develop cancer treatments based on antibody-drug conjugate technology from the Dutch company Synaffix.
+Shanghai Miracogen will pay up to €111M ($125M) to develop a cancer treatment based on antibody-drug conjugate technology from the Dutch company Synaffix.

-Synaffix develops antibody-drug conjugates, commonly known as ADCs, which are antibodies with toxic chemotherapy drugs attached.
+Synaffix develops technology to produce antibody-drug conjugates, commonly known as ADCs, which are antibodies with toxic chemotherapy drugs attached.
 The carrier antibody guides the drug to cancer cells, only killing cells in a small area around the tumor and sparing healthy tissue from the toxic drug’s effects.